Jan-NWU/Resume-CV-JHM/README.md

   I started my studies believing that I would only like the programming aspects but soon realized that data analysis and information drew me closer to the world of Information Technology.

   Using this newfound realization I focused on expanding my knowledge in the use and analysis of data to create information.

+- Music Theory

+  A course in music theory grades one to three.

+  During my high school years, I studied music theory and guitar.

+  I still play to this day.

 ## Work Experience

+**Factory Assistant

+Macsteel Fluid control

+Vacation work during my high school years to earn extra pocket money and build experience.

+**Design/IT Assistant

+Mr. Wenzel Greyling

+Helped with the design and printing of 3D printing.

 ## Projects